IvettB/startup/README.md

 The Simon-html assignment was the most tricky and diffciult assignment that I completed in this class so far.
 I had issues with cloning a repository into another repository.
 For some reason, they didn't sinc up, so whatever changes I made in my decelopment environment, I couldn't push to GitHub.
 Eventually with the help of some TAs I was able to figure out the issue.
 DO NOT clone a repository into another one.
 Just download the zip and paste the files into one repository.
 This solves all the issues and everything syncs perfectly.

 Something else I learned was that web development is very tedious.
 For some reason, I expected that if I make a change in one of the html files, it would show up on the other pages too, as long as what I changed is a shared attribute across all pages.
 This was not at all the case.
 You need to go into every file and change everything one by one.

+# What I learned during the Simon-CSS assignment

+The Simon-CSS assignment was quite tricky and it took me longer than expdcted to complete.
+Web Programming it not easy, and one small mistake can break the whole website.
+I also had issues with committing and pushing the changes to my git repository, even though I thought I figured out these issues last time.
+Eventually, I was able to just create my own files and copy and paste any code into them wirhout cloning the repository from the CS 260 repository.

+Bootstrap is very useful, but I am learning that it does have its limitations.
+Even though I worked many hours on my Simon CSS, I do feel like it doesn't look much different from the original example.
+This makes it a little boring and not so fun.

+Notes:
+- Use "justify-content" to fix dynamic issues: like when the page looks funny in a smaller window
+- Don't forget that if you change something on one of the pages, it doesn't change in the other pages